 South Norwalk Train Station Area Study

 The Norwalk Redevelopment Agency is implementing its Norwalk TOD Redevelopment plan.
 Part of this plan includes a study of the area surrounding the South Norwalk train station.
-Under the guidance of Norwalk Redevelopment Agency and the City of Norwalk, a study of approximately 26 acres surrounding the South Norwalk Train Station is underway.
+Under the guidance of Norwalk Redevelopment Agency and the City of Norwalk, a study of approximately 26 acres surrounding the South Norwalk Train Station has been adopted.

-The study will include two phases.
-Phase One will establish baseline conditions for the South Norwalk train station area by looking at the following:
+The study was conducted in two phases.
+Phase One established baseline conditions for the South Norwalk train station area by looking at the following:

 - The highest, best use of the area